Connor-Miller/loot/docs/agents/issue-tracker.md

 ## Claim ritual: a claim spawns its lane (#232, ADR 0034/0035)

-Work on a claimed ticket happens in a sealed lane, not in the primary directory — that is what makes N concurrent agents in this repo safe.
-After
+Work on a claimed ticket happens in a sealed lane, not in the primary directory — that is what makes N concurrent agents in this repo safe (the full concurrency playbook is [concurrent.md](concurrent.md)).
+After assigning:
-assigning:

 ```
 loot lane new --ticket <n> --porcelain     # from the primary; row: L  id  name  path ...